In Search of... (TV series): Format

-The show also spawned at least six spin-off books, all written by Landsburg with forewords by Nimoy: In Search of Lost Civilizations, In Search of Extraterrestrials, In Search of Magic and Witchcraft, In Search of Strange Phenomena, In Search of Missing Persons, and In Search of Myths and Monsters, with an additional book that collected the best segments from these existing volumes.
+The show also spawned at least six spinoff books, all written by Landsburg with forewords by Nimoy: In Search of Lost Civilizations, In Search of Extraterrestrials, In Search of Magic and Witchcraft, In Search of Strange Phenomena, In Search of Missing Persons, and In Search of Myths and Monsters, with an additional book that collected the best segments from these existing volumes.

 In 1978, Landsburg produced a Bigfoot documentary using portions of two In Search of... episodes ("The Monster Hunters" and "The Yeti") called Manbeast!
 Myth or Monster, based on his book In Search of Myths and Monsters.
 Though Nimoy had written the foreword to Landsburg's book, he did not narrate this documentary.

 Reruns of the In Search of... series aired during the early 1990s on the A&E Network.
 In the later 1990s, the show aired on another of the A&E Television Networks' properties, the History Channel.
 The licensing agreement with MCA Television/Universal Domestic Television expired in the early 2000s, ending the show's run.
 When the show aired on A&E, a re-recording of the original theme music was used plus a new alternate theme.
 The original opening titles were also modernized.
-In this incarnation virtually all of Nimoy's on-camera appearances in the series were replaced with reused footage, so viewers could hear Nimoy but not see him.
+In this incarnation, virtually all of Nimoy's on-camera appearances in the series were replaced with reused footage, so viewers could hear Nimoy but not see him.

 A short-lived revival of the show, featuring Mitch Pileggi, aired on the Sci-Fi Channel in 2002.

 In January 2018, it was announced that Zachary Quinto, who, like Nimoy, stars as Spock in the rebooted Star Trek films, would host the revived version of the show on History Channel.
 On March 27, 2019, History Channel announced the series was renewed for a second season.